trygnuapl/trygnuapl.github.io/README.md

 web browser-based interface to the GNU APL interpreter, in the spirit of Dyalog's Try APL service <https://tryapl.com>.

+## Release Notes for trygnuapl version 1.3 Sep 2025

+### Summary:

+   - New keyboard shortcuts, including basic command history recall.
+   - New paste functionality.
+   - New cheat sheet information at the bottom of the page.
+   - Hyperlink to the GNU APL and trygnuapl project pages.
+   - Typing areas now have a light green background.
+   - UI resizing of the typing areas is remembered across web page reload.
+   - Updated the GNU APL interpreter to version 1.9 SVN 1897 of Sep 22 2025.

+### Details:

+    - Now, if pasted text ends with a newline, say from a X Window selection, the text is immediately submitted to the interpreter for evaluation.
+The user may paste anywhere in the REPL area and the pasted text and evaluation result will appear at the end of the REPL.
+      Pasted text that does not have a trailing newline is inserted at the caret position.

 ## Release Notes for trygnuapl version 1.2 August 2025

 ### Summary: